Jay Henderson (footballer): Career

 Raised in Kilmarnock, Henderson began his career in the youth system at St Mirren; he was loaned to Clyde in September 2020.
 He made his first team debut for St Mirren in a 1–0 Scottish Premiership defeat to Motherwell on 10 April 2021.

 On 30 December 2022, Henderson joined Scottish Championship side Inverness Caledonian Thistle on loan until the end of the season.

+On 30 June 2023 Henderson joined Scottish Premiership side Ross County for an undisclosed fee.

+In June 2024, Henderson joined Scottish Championship club Ayr United on a season-long loan deal.

 Personal life

 His father Darren was also a footballer.